MayankSingh2000/sql-data-warehouse-project/README.md

 ## License

 This project is licensed under the MIT License.

-You are free to use, modify, and share this project with proper attribution.
+---

+## 📚 Dataset Credits

+- Dataset Name: **Data Warehouse and Analytics**
+- Provided By: **@Baraa Khatib Salkini**
+- Purpose: **Educational & Practice Use**
+- Used For: **Data Warehouse and Analytics Project**

+All credit for the original dataset goes to the respective provider.